 I warmly encourage you to find out more about our fantastic school, so please spend time reading the introduction below and looking around our website.

 Introduction to the School

 Rosehill School has been specialist provision for pupils with autism since 1980 and in 2009, the school was selected to be part of a Building Schools for the Future Programme.
-By 2011, the school was fully refurbished and is completely unique in its design, as the builders and architects have produced a superb purpose-built school specifically planned to meet the needs of learners with autism.
-The site encapsulates the original open air nature of the school while providing 21st Century facilities with its eye firmly on the future.
-We pride ourselves in the facilities that include specialist sensory areas, a dance studio, PE hall, library, art studio, music room and training kitchens.
+By 2011, the school was fully refurbished and is completely unique in its design, as the builders and architects have produced a superb purpose-built school specifically planned to meet the needs of learners with Autism.
+The site encapsulates the original open-air nature of the school while providing 21st Century facilities with its eye firmly on the future.
+We pride ourselves in the facilities that include specialist sensory areas, a dance studio, PE hall, library, art studio, music room, cafe and training kitchens.
 We also have a Multi Immersive Learning Environment (MILE).

-In 2021, Rosehill School will celebrate its 90th anniversary.
+In 2021, Rosehill School celebrated its 90th anniversary.

 The positive, warm atmosphere and constant drive for improvement at Rosehill School makes it a very special place.
 Your child will be placed at the heart of everything we do.
 Our team of staff are skilled, hardworking and committed to developing the whole child, not just their academic ability.
 We recognise that success for every child will be different and we celebrate this in numerous ways.
 Achievement and good behaviour are encouraged and promoted using a positive approach.
 The school vision statement has been co-produced in partnership with our whole school community and this encompasses our shared values; to ensure each child can excel and reach their full potential and are very well equipped and prepared for the next stage of their education and for adulthood.